 Improve Public Services

 Local businesses pay local taxes.
-Supporting local businesses means more finding for schools, transportation, emergency services and social care for you and your family.
+Supporting local businesses means more funding for schools, transportation, emergency services and social care for you and your family.

 Responsible Waste Disposal